KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/invoke-fragment.hbs.md

 }
 ```

-Assuming `my-fragment` is defined as follows:
+If `my-fragment` is defined as follows:

 ```yaml
 accelerator: